dakotajunkman/Dog-Pics/README.md

 # Dog-Pics
 Dog Pics allows users to get URL's to dog pictures on-demand through a simple text message.
-Simply text "random" to get a random dog picture, or text a specific breed to receive a picture of your favorite dog.
+Simply text "random" or "dog" to get a random dog picture, or text a specific breed to receive a picture of your favorite dog.

 ## Technology Used